A teenage cyclists guide to the 2019 Cycle Show at the NEC - bikes, nutrition, training and VR!Read More

 There were a few other brands (such as Canyon) who disappointingly weren’t showcasing their kids bikes this year - maybe next year....

 All in all, we were really pleased to have so many new kids bikes to look at this year at the Cycle Show.
-If you fancy taking your Cycle Sprogs along for the day, the show is open from 9.30am to 5pm on Saturday 29th and Sunday 30th September 0218 at the Birmingham NEC.
-The Sunday will be the quietest day, plus we'll be speaking about "Cycling with Sprogs" at 11am about Cycling with Sprog in the New2 Cycling Hub.
-Tickets for the show can be purchased by clicking here.
+If you fancy taking your Cycle Sprogs along to the 2019 Cycle Show, then the show is running from Friday 13th September to Saturday 15th September.

 Other articles you may be interested in that include the exhibitors mentioned above